 Keep in mind that washing the cutting boards requires separation as well.
 Use separate a scrub brush for anything raw and another one for everything else.
 Keeping everything separated up until this point would be pointless if you used the same scrub brush on a dirty red cutting board and then used the same brush on your cake pan or cereal bowl.
 I can just see the bacteria jumping around now.
 Eeek!

 The next food safety rule is to make sure you cook your meats, poultry, fish, and eggs to a hot enough temperature to kill the bacteria that are living there.
-Here's a free, handy (downloadable) chart with information from FoodSafety.org that I put together for you:
+Here's a chart with information from FoodSafety.org: